neelsomani/known-falsehood-mechinterp/README.md

 python scripts/run_probes.py
 ```

 Outputs `dataset/probe_aurocs.csv` with AUROC by task, layer, and position.
+Note: the bare condition (T_BARE) is included in both train and test so Task C (bare vs declared-false on X_false) is evaluable.
+Template disjointness applies to the paired TRUE/FALSE templates.